AlcoholRehabHelp Logo

 How Effective Are AA Meetings?

-Many prefer their involvement in an AA program to remain anonymous, in line with the group's intention.
-Most participants do not want to admit to relapsing.
+Many prefer their involvement in an AA program to remain anonymous, in line with the group’s intention.
+Most participants don’t want to admit to relapsing.

-However, since the number of members who attend meetings continuously changes because people drop out of the program, it is difficult to track success rates.
+However, the number of members who attend meetings continuously changes because people drop out of the program.
+Therefore, it’s difficult to track success rates.

 How Do I Get Started with AA?